|'Dust Devils Deactivated'

 The first operational CV-22B Osprey was received by 8th SOS at Hurlburt Field in December 2006 to replace their MC-130E Talons.
 50 Ospreys will be delivered to AFSOC by 2017.
 The first AC-130U Spooky gunship was armed with the 30mm Bushmaster cannon which has replaces the 25mm and 40mm guns, a 105mm cannon is retained.
 "We are buying increased lethality at the same time we're improving reliability" said Lt.
 Col. Mike Gottstine, AFSOC's chief of strike/intelligence, surveillance and reconnaissance requirements.
-The aging 40mm Bofors cannon have been around in various forms since World War II.
+The aging 40mm Bofors cannon have been around in various forms since World War Two.
 The 25mm cannon has continually suffered from a poor maintenance record.
 The Bushmaster fires 200 rounds a minute and is faster than the 40mm cannon it replaces.
 Flight testing with the 4th SOS of the AC-130U started in January 2007 and should be complete by July.
 Three more AC-130U should join the fleet by December 2007.
 It is hoped when funding allows that AFSOC's AC-130H Spectre fleet will have the 30mm cannons installed.

 Announced in October 2006, AFSOC are looking at the feasibility of using lighter transport aircraft than the MC-130s.
 Some missions don't require the full capabilities of the MC-130.
 AFSOC sometimes will send small teams of personnel into a nation to assist the government with some kind of mission or clandestine task.
 A MC-130 sitting on the ramp in American markings can be a little too conspicuous.
 The Alenia C-27J and the CASA C-295 are two aircraft that are being considered.

 While the photography itself was not very challenging, the time spent with the 21st SOS was awesome.
 The day started with a medical, to check I was fit for flight.
 The approval to fly lasts for 72 hours.
 As the 21st SOS crew are virtually nocturnal the rest of the morning and early afternoon was spent with the helicopters and maintenance teams only.
 On meeting the flying crew mid-afternoon we were invited to attend the mission briefing.
-All mobile phones are left in a box outside the room, and the Commander warned attendees not to speak of classified subjects.
+All mobile phones are left in a box outside the room and the Commander warned attendees not to speak of classified subjects.

 Following interviews and kitting-out, we went out to the helicopters for an eye-opening safety briefing.
 When in the MH-53M your harness is used to clip a karabiner locking device to rings on the helicopter's floor at all times.
 If you want to move then you should signal your intention or speak on the intercom before moving.
 At all times I felt that I was being totally looked after and my personal safety was paramount to my minder for the flight.